George Floyd death: Donald Trump took shelter in White House bunker as protests raged, say reports

 The underground bunker inside the White House was designed for use in emergencies such as terrorist attacks.

 United States President Donald Trump was taken to a secure underground bunker at the White House on Friday as protests over the death of George Floyd, an African American man, intensified, the New York Times reported on Monday.
-An unidentified law enforcement official told CNN that First Lady Melania Trump and their son, Barron, were also taken to the bunker.
+An unidentified law enforcement official told CNN that First Lady Melania Trump and their son Barron were also taken to the bunker.

 The underground bunker inside the White House was designed for use in emergencies such as terrorist attacks.
 Trump spent over an hour inside, an unidentified Republican told AP.